Sunday, 12 February 2017

 With about 6 large onions, I like the big sweaty yellow ones.
 I am often tempted to use Vidalia onions, so gorgeous but almost too sweet for this soup.
 Cut the onions in half and slice thinly.

 In a large Creuset pot (or cast iron bottom type pot) saute the onions in a bit of light oil, canola is good for this.
 I start the heat on medium high to get things going and then bring it down to low for the rest of the cooking time.
-Add a pinch of salt and sugar to the pot, this helps with getting the golden brown you need for a great soup.
+Add 1 smashed clove of garlic and a pinch of salt (no sugar please, onions sweet enough) to the pot, this helps with getting the dark brown fond or caramel you need for a great soup.
 No burning allowed!!

-Once the onions are soft and toffee coloured, add a heaping tablespoon of flour and mix.
-Then add a tablespoon of sherry, I usually use Harvey's Bristol Cream, and about 1.5 cups of white wine.
-This broth with look a bit creamy...
+Once the onions are soft and dark toffee coloured, add a heaping tablespoon of flour and mix.
+Then add a couple of tablespoons of sherry and about 1.5 cups of white wine.
+This broth with look a bit creamy...a touch of worstershire sauce adds depth.

 To this, add a combination of chicken and beef broth, about 4 litres of liquid total.